Updated: Jun 26, 2021

 This post will explain some of the things that can be found on a credit report.
 This post was developed using an Experian credit report; however, Transunion and Equifax may display their credit report in a similar way.

-Disclaimer: This blog may contain affiliate links below and I may receive commissions for purchases made through links in this post, but these are services that I highly recommend.
-I will not put anything on my blogs that I have not verified or personally used.
+Disclaimer: This post may contain affiliate links below and I may receive commissions for purchases made through links in this post, but these are services that I highly recommend.
+I will not put anything on my post that I have not verified or personally used.
 This post is based on my personal opinion, experience, and my personal research and is for educational purposes only.
 If you are seeking further guidance please see a professional expert.
 To view my full disclaimer, Click Here.

 First, let's begin by answering “What is a credit report?”

 A credit report compiles the credit history of an individual.
 The information is housed mainly within three credit bureaus and contains the individual’s history of borrowing, payment timeliness, and number of credit inquiries.

 Credit reports basically sum up how good we are at paying back debt.
 The lenders review our credit report to determine the risk in extending credit to us and what the lending terms will be.

 Names of the credit bureaus include Experian, Equifax, and Transunion.
 There have been reports that other credit bureaus exist but the list above are the main three.

 Depending on which bureau’s report you are reviewing, some information may appear differently on each page.
 If you can’t get access to your physical credit report, you can download the Credit Sesame app to access credit monitoring electronically.
 They do a great job of breaking down credit reports and giving you more tips than their competitors.
 To learn about sites and apps that give you access to free credit monitoring click here to see my post “How We Can Monitor Our Credit for Free”.